Tortar/PowerPointAudio-Extractor/README.md

 # Simplified Procedure : Using exe_file folder

-You can also download exe_file folder with which you can run the program without needing python neither to be installed.
-Put the powerpoints on the same folder and click on extractor.exe.
+You can use exe_file folder with which you can run the program without needing python neither to be installed.
+Put the powerpoints on the same folder and click on the file extractor.exe.
 That's it !

 # Procedure for Python users : Tecnical details